 Tuition & Assistance

 St. Luke School takes the responsibility of caring and nurturing your children very seriously.
 Our promise is to offer excellent academic programs that will ensure the best educational investment you can make for your children.
-Teaching Catholic religion and inspiring the development of our faith is not a value-added service but rather it is a foundation that is embedded in all class work and social interactions at the school.
+Teaching Catholic religion and inspiring the development of our faith is not a value-added service but rather a foundation that is embedded in all class work and social interactions at the school.

 We understand that an investment in a quality education can be a sacrifice for many families.
 Each year our Administration and School Board consider many factors when setting the tuition, including budget, curricular goals and impact on families.
 St. Luke strives to keep tuition reasonable for families while enabling the school to provide the best education possible for our students.

-St. Luke School utilizes Smart Tuition for the collection of all tuition payments.
-Automatic payments will be made by EFT withdrawal or credit card payment and are administered by Smart Tuition.
+St. Luke School utilizes Blackbaud Tuition Management for the collection of all tuition payments.
+Automatic payments will be made by EFT withdrawal or credit card payment and are administered by Blackbaud.
 Payment arrangements must be finalized prior to July 1st to enroll in the new school year.
 A variety of payment plans are available for our families to choose from.

 2022 - 2023 Tuition Schedule